 As I was writing this article, I started remembering how anxious I was trying to package my desserts and make sure I was following the law.
 There was so much to think about.

-When I started my home bakery, I bought bakery boxes from JoAnn Fabrics, it’s a retail store nearby that has a surprisingly great baking section!
+When I started my home bakery, I bought bakery boxes from JoAnn Fabrics.
+It’s a retail store nearby that has a great baking section!
 I would write with a sharpie on the box and my husband printed me out some logos that I glued on with a glue stick!

-Hey… it worked and didn’t look as janky as it sounds.
-After it was apparent this bakery thing was going to work, we looked for a better solution!
+Hey… it worked and didn’t look bad, but wasn’t super professional.
+After we knew for sure this bakery thing was going to work, we looked for a better solution!

 This is what the Custom Rocker Stamps on Etsy look like along with a stack of my printed 6″ x 6″ X 3″ boxes for Friday Pie Day